cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/statistical_tests.md

 A common method for claiming discovery is based on a likelihood ratio test by showing that the new physics model has a "significantly" larger likelihood than the standard model.

-This could be done by using the standard log likelihood ratio test statistic:
+This could be done by using the standard profile likelihood ratio test statistic:

 $$ t_{\mathrm{NP}} = -2\log(\frac{\mathcal{L}(\mu_{\mathrm{NP}} = 0, \vec{\hat{\nu}}(\mu_{\mathrm{NP}} = 0))}{\mathcal{L}(\hat{\mu}_{\mathrm{NP}},\vec{\hat{\nu}})}) $$